paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ## § 373b.
 Law enforcement authority at Bureau of Reclamation facilities
 **(a) Public safety regulations** The Secretary of the Interior shall issue regulations necessary to maintain law and order and protect persons and property within Reclamation projects and on Reclamation lands.

-**(b) Violations; criminal penalties** Any person who knowingly and willfully violates any regulation issued under subsection (a) of this section shall be fined under chapter 227, subchapter C of title 18, imprisoned for not more than 6 months, or both.
-Any person charged with a violation of a regulation issued under subsection (a) of this section may be tried and sentenced by any United States magistrate judge designated for that purpose by the court by which he was appointed, in the same manner and subject to the same conditions and limitations as provided for in [section 3401 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3401&num=0&edition=prelim).
+**(b) Violations; criminal penalties** Any person who knowingly and willfully violates any regulation issued under subsection (a) shall be fined under chapter 227, subchapter C of title 18, imprisoned for not more than 6 months, or both.
+Any person charged with a violation of a regulation issued under subsection (a) may be tried and sentenced by any United States magistrate judge designated for that purpose by the court by which he was appointed, in the same manner and subject to the same conditions and limitations as provided for in [section 3401 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3401&num=0&edition=prelim).

 **(c) Authorization of law enforcement officers** The Secretary of the Interior may—